Covrigaru/dotnetcore-build-jenkins/README.md

 * Open the repository Settings->Webhooks and add new web hook with following url: https://ip or dns entry/bitbucket-hook/
 ![alt text](./screen-capture/bitbucket-webhook.png "Bitbucket Webhook")
+* Check 'Skip certificate verification' check-box as we are using a self-signed cert
 * If all is in order any following commit to Bitbucket will trigger an automated build using Jenkins

 # Happy CD/CI!